Language-Research-Technology/ldaca-website/content/resources/data-contributors/_index.md

 draft: false
 type: "custom"
 layout: "root_list"
-description: "A collection of resources for people interested in contributing data."
+description: "A collection of resources for people interested in collecting, organising and caring for data, as well as contributing data to LDaCA."
 weight: 2
 ---

-> A collection of resources for people interested in contributing data.
+> A collection of resources for people interested in collecting, organising and caring for data, as well as contributing data to LDaCA.
 {{< raw >}}
 <article class="archive-item">
     <a href="/resources/user-guides/" class="archive-item-link">